 Responsibly taking on and managing new credit can also help, along with having different types of credit such as credit cards, and loans.
 Some steps to improve your credit score include:

 - Paying down your credit card balances

 - Keeping credit cards open

 - Don't take on too much new credit

 - Become an authorized user on someone's credit card

 - Boost your credit score by reporting recurring payments

 Your credit score is a benchmark in qualifying for vehicle financing.
 Auto lenders use it to gauge your creditworthiness, which is your ability to successfully repay borrowed money on time.

-If you know your FICO credit score, and it’s below 660, you may need to seek out a special finance dealership for a higher chance of qualifying for a car loan.
+If you know your FICO credit score, and it’s below 670, you may need to seek out a special finance dealership for a higher chance of qualifying for a car loan.
 Borrowers with credit scores in that range and lower are typically considered bad credit borrowers.
 Most traditional auto lenders, such as banks and credit unions, often require a higher credit score to qualify.

-Special finance dealerships do check your credit score, but they’re signed up with subprime lenders that are able to assist in many unique credit circumstances.
+Special finance dealerships do check your credit score, but they’re signed up with subprime lenders who are able to assist in many unique credit circumstances.
 If you have a history of bad credit, no credit history, or have even gone through bankruptcy, a subprime lender may be the answer to your auto loan woes.